-Its founders, Alex Ikonn and UJ Ramdas, create concepts for products based on their own needs, and then use research and user testing to develop products that make their own lives better, and that they believe will help others create positive habits in their own lives.
+Its founders, Alex Ikonn and UJ Ramdas, create products based on their own needs.
+Then they use research and user testing to develop products that make their lives better.
+They believe if it helps them, it will help others.

-As described on their site, the journal is “your secret weapon to focus on the good in your life, become more mindful, and live with intention.”
+The Five-Minute Journal is “your secret weapon to focus on the good in your life, become more mindful, and live with intention.”
 It consists of an intro section describing the science and use of the journal, followed by six months’ worth of journaling pages.